HIV and AIDS

-While AIDS can't be transmitted from one person to another, the HIV virus can.
+While AIDS cannot be transmitted from 1 person to another, the HIV virus can.

 There's currently no cure for HIV, but there are very effective drug treatments that enable most people with the virus to live a long and healthy life.

-With an early diagnosis and effective treatments, most people with HIV won't develop any AIDS-related illnesses and will live a near-normal lifespan.
+With an early diagnosis and effective treatments, most people with HIV will not develop any AIDS-related illnesses and will live a near-normal lifespan.

-Most people experience a short, flu-like illness 2-6 weeks after HIV infection, which lasts for a week or two.
+Most people experience a short flu-like illness 2 to 6 weeks after HIV infection, which lasts for a week or 2.

 - men who have sex with men